 "Blair made me save you a piece," she explained.

 Jim raised his eyes from the plate and gave Blair a soulful look.
-"Chief, have I ever told you that I loved you?"
+"Chief, have I ever told you that I love you?"

 Blair laughed with the rest of them, but inside his heart gave a funny twinge.
 "Not since I brought you that stinky tea, Jim."